SvenBroeckling/phasesix-rulebook/published/pantheon_en.md

 A Shock Prayer requires a single **Charm** roll.

-The Shock Prayer costs the priest 2 favor points.
+The Shock Prayer costs the priest 2 grace points.

 #### Blessing